hawenger/robert/README.md

 * Wait for the cursor to shrink in size.
 * When the cursor returns to normal size, you have successfully clicked on the object.

+#### Activate Music

 **Activating Instrumental Music**
 * Center the white circle (your cursor) over the right **CENTER** strawberry.
-* After cursor signifies shrinks and grows, music should begin playing.
+* After cursor signifies click (shrinks then grows), music should begin playing.

 *Music will play indefinitely until stopped by user*

 **Activating Vocals**
 * Center the white circle (your cursor) over the left **CENTER** strawberry.
-* After cursor signifies click, Robert should begin singing.
+* After cursor signifies click (shrinks then grows), Robert should begin singing.

 *Robert will stop singing after finishing his "song"*

 #### Stop Music

 **Stop Instrumental Music**
 * Center the white circle (your cursor) over the right **OUTER** strawberry.
-* After cursor signifies click, music should stop playing.
+* After cursor signifies click (shrinks then grows), music should stop playing.

 *Music will play indefinitely until stopped by user*

 **Stop Vocals**
 * Center the white circle (your cursor) over the left **OUTER** strawberry.
-* After cursor signifies click, Robert should stop singing.
+* After cursor signifies click (shrinks then grows), Robert should stop singing.

 *Robert will stop singing after finishing his "song"*

 #### Exit World